aviskase/aviskase.github.io/content/articles/2018/2018-01-23-en-testers-in-this-world/index.md

 ---
-Title: "Testers in This World"
+Title: "Testers in this world"
 Date: 2018-01-23
 Tags: thoughts
 Category: Testing